Iterator-alt/vrindavan-ras-desh/DEPLOYMENT.md

 4. Go to `/admin/settings` and try updating the hero image or videos
 5. Go back to the home page and see the changes!

+## Step 8: Configure Vercel Blob (Image Uploads)

+To enable image uploads, you need to set up Vercel Blob storage:

+1. Go to your Vercel Project Dashboard.
+2. Click on the **Storage** tab.
+3. Click **Connect Store** and select **Blob**.
+4. Follow the steps to create a new Blob store.
+5. The `BLOB_READ_WRITE_TOKEN` will be automatically added to your environment variables.
+6.  **Redeploy** your application for the changes to take effect.

 ## Future Updates

 Whenever you make changes to your code: